MooersLab/rtd-tutorial/README.rst

 - Click on 'Propose Changes'.
 This action takes you to a new page.
 - Click on 'Create pull requst'.
 A message in yellow appears about check in progress.
 - When the checks are done, the yellow text changes to green.
 Click on 'merge pull request'.
 - Navigate to the github repo page.
+The text will be updated but not the math.
-Click on the browser's refresh button to get view.
+- Click on the browser's refresh button to get view.

 The document is written in ReStructuredText (.rst), which takes LaTeX multi-line equations in special math blocks.